A local depth measure for general data: Abstract

 \section{Abstract}

-We introduce a local depth measure for data in a Banach space, based on the use of one-dimensional projections.
-Its theoretical properties are studied, as well as strong consistency results for it and also of the local depth regions.
-In addition, we propose a clustering procedure based on local depths.
-Applications of the clustering procedure are illustrated on some artificial and real data sets for multivariate, functional, and multifunctional data, obtaining very promising results.
+We introduce the Integrated Dual Local Depth which is a local depth measure for data in a Banach space based on the use of one-dimensional projections.
+The properties of a depth measure are analyzed under this setting and a proper definition of local symmetry is given.
+Moreover, strong consistency results for the local depth and also for the local depth regions are attained.
+Finally, applications to descriptive data analysis and classification are analyzed, making the special focus on multivariate functional data, where we obtain very promising results.